MicrosoftDocs/Advertising-docs/BingAds/scripts/concepts/selectors.md

 [!INCLUDE[preview-note](../includes/preview-note.md)]

-Selectors let you apply filter and sort criteria when retrieving Bing Advertising entities such as keywords and campaigns.
+Selectors let you apply filter and sort criteria when retrieving Microsoft Advertising entities such as keywords and campaigns.
 Selectors provide functionality roughly equivalent to SQL `WHERE` and `ORDER BY` clauses.
 Selectors include the following methods:

 - **withCondition()** &mdash; Use to specify conditions that entities must meet to be selected.
 This is equivalent to a SQL `WHERE` clause.